-MALVASIA DI LIPARI (Malvasia di Sardegna) is a white wine grape native to Italy.
+MALVASIA DI LIPARI (Malvasia di Sardegna) is a white wine grape which is part of the amorphous Malvasia group of grape varieties.

 D’Agata says he was surprised at the conclusions of Crespan et al because he (D’Agata) says he fails to see any resemblance between the Eolian and Sardinian Malvasia cultivars (as grapes or wine) or between the former and the Greco Bianco (Greco Bianco di Gerace) variety (and Calabrian producers like Ceratti also do not accept their Greco Bianco is identical to Malvasia di Lipari–but he [D’Agata] adds this may be due to biotypes that have evolved over time, changing their phenotypic aspect in response to different micro-climates and soils; so-called eco-types or site-specific biotypes.
 A 2008 study by Barba et al determined that all the accessions of Malvasia di Lipari they analysed were affected by leaf roll virus or fanleaf virus, diseases that can explain the great difference in morphologic appearance between the varieties.
 Also, as Malvasia di Lipari is a very old cultivar, it may have built up numerous mutations over time leading to different phenotypes,’ (D’Agata, 2014).